fatih/vim-go-tutorial/README.md

 whereas a some functions specific to a certain set of features can be in another file.
 This is where `:GoDeclsDir` is useful.
-It parses the whole directory for the given file and lists all the declarations from the files in the given directory (but not subrirectories).
+It parses the whole directory for the given file and lists all the declarations from the files in the given directory (but not subdirectories).

 Call `:GoDeclsDir`.
 You'll see this time it also included the declarations from the `main_test.go` file as well.
 If you type `Bar`, you'll see both the `Bar`